Long-Term Care Annuity Products

 We offer long-term care annuities from a range of highly rated insurance companies.
 The most suitable LTC Annuity insurance company for you will depend on several personal factors, including your age, health status and the amount you plan to invest.
 Our goal is to match you with a solution that fits your needs and financial goals.

-Nationwide CareMatters® Annuity
+Nationwide CareMatters Annuity

-Nationwide CareMatters® Annuity is long-term care coverage linked to a deferred fixed annuity, designed to help fund future care needs, including care at home.
+Nationwide CareMatters® is long-term care coverage linked to a deferred fixed annuity, designed to help fund future care needs, including care at home.

-OneAmerica Annuity Care®
+OneAmerica Annuity Care

 What is an Annuity?
 (Immediate vs. Deferred)

-Types of Annuities: Immediate vs. Deferred
+Immediate vs. Deferred Annuities: Quick Comparison

 Immediate Annuity Deferred Annuity